rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter_typed/README.md

 some hardcoded references to ShapeType and Square.
 If you wish to create a real Routing Service adapter, you should modify the code and XML accordingly.

-There is 1 configuration (`-cfgName`) in the Routing Service XML file:
+There are 2 configurations (`-cfgName`) in the Routing Service XML file:

 -   **SocketAdapterToDDS** - It reads data from a UDP socket using the SocketAdapter and outputs it to DDS.
 You can visualize the ouptut by